rodrigoiii/skeleton-outdated/README.md

 ## Docs
 The docs is not yet available.
 I will make it if this project get 50 stars.

+## Naming Convention
+* The controller class should has suffix 'Controller'.
+* The middleware class should has suffix 'Middleware'.
+* The request class should has suffix 'Request'.

 ## License
 My Framework is released under the MIT Licence.
 See the bundled LICENSE file for details.